VPN Guide

 How to Remain Anonymous Online

-VPNs aren’t the only way to remain anonymous online; however, we’d argue that they are the best option.
+VPNs aren’t the only way to remain anonymous online; however, we’d argue that they are the top option.
 Still, there are other browsers and software available along with best practices to stay as private online as possible, such as:

 • Use Tor: Tor is an encrypted browser that hides a user’s web activity by encrypting it three times; however, unlike a VPN, Tor does not cover web apps and does not encrypt device IP addresses.